jillesvangurp/es-kotlin-client/README.md

 ## Async search with co-routines

 The high level client supports asynchronous IO with a lot of async methods that take an `ActionListener`.
-We provide a `SuspendingActionListener` that you can use with these.
 Probably the most common use case is searching and for that we provide a convenient short hand:

 ```kotlin
 val keyword="quick"